MHickey2/First_Project/README.md

 ## Colour Scheme    <a name="colourscheme"></a>

 The colour scheme for the website has evolved over time and mainly consists of these complementary colours.
 There are other colours in the site but they are all a derivation of these colours.
-See the second image Below.
+The images on the site supplement these colours i.e stones background in the form section.
+See the second image Below for various colours within the site now.
 <br/>
 <p align="center">
   <img src="assets/images/readme/colourscheme.png" alt="Colour Scheme" />